antonandrosov338/android-project/README.md

-change the variables in build.sh
+change the configuration in build.sh

 connect your phone to usb